-Cologne is best savored over the course of several days, and there are plenty of hotel and hostel options in the city to suit your needs, including an incredibly unique water tower, turned luxury hotel.
+Cologne is best savored over several days, and there are plenty of hotel and hostel options in the city to suit your needs.
+This includes an incredibly unique water tower, turned luxury hotel.

 Several bus companies serve the route between Amsterdam and Cologne.
 International coach is roughly half the price of the train, but also half the speed.
 Eurolines boasts fantastic promotion rates, but they are few and far between, so expect fares to be much higher than promised.

 While it may be possible to fly between Amsterdam and Cologne on KLM Cityhopper in just one hour, it is by far the most expensive and time-consuming option.
-Factoring the check-in time plus travel to and from the airport and you'll barely save any time at all, nor money.
+Factoring the check-in time plus travel to and from the airport and you'll barely save any time or money at all.